Chances, Challenges & Changes in Environmental Enhancement

 This event is jointly organized by the School of Electrical and Computer Engineering in Xiamen University in Malaysia (XMUM) in collaboration with the International Experts for Research Enrichment and Knowledge Exchange (IEREK).
 The event is supported by other universities and research institutes including the Southwest Jiaotong University in China and the University of Waterloo in Canada in hopes of enhancing current research and innovation and further promote an exchange of knowledge.

-Resilient and responsible architecture is where the design process starts by thinking carefully about the typical usage scenarios of the building, common points of stress, as well as the most likely disaster situations in the surrounding environment.
-The local environment always plays a critical role in determining the factors that make a building resilient or not, and so a resilient design is always specific to the geographical state.
+Resilient and responsible architecture is a kind of architecture in which the design process starts by thinking carefully about the typical usage scenarios of the building, common points of stress, as well as the most likely disaster situations in the surrounding environment.
+The local environment always plays a critical role in determining the factors that make a building resilient or not, and so, a resilient design is always specific to the geographical state.

-This specific conference offers a perspective of designing and planning of adaptive cities to sustain a life that is suitable to users, providing them with an improved quality of life.
-The COVID19 pandemic showed that cities’ and buildings’ uses can rapidly change and can have a different role in the future.
+This specific conference offers a perspective of designing and planning adaptive cities to sustain a life that is suitable to users, providing them with an improved quality of life.
+The COVID19 pandemic showed that the usage of cities and buildings can rapidly change and have a different role in the future.
 This is to say that architecture carries the responsibility of making a city more flexible and resilient and summarizes the scope of the series of international conferences on Resilient and Responsible Architecture and Urbanism RRAU.

-The RRAU is a great opportunity for researchers, designers, architects and planners to get involved in long-term thinking about worst-case disaster scenarios, as well as more common, everyday wear.
-Though the variables which contribute to resilience are many and often complicated, the larger lesson is simple: buildings need to be resilient in order to be truly sustainable.
+The RRAU is a great opportunity for researchers, designers, architects, and planners to get involved in long-term thinking about worst-case disaster scenarios, as well as more common, everyday wear.
+Though the factors contributing to resilience are many and often complicated, the larger lesson is simple: buildings need to be resilient to become sustainable.